MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 ## Best practices
 Based on the preceding scenario results, the APIs perform better in the following conditions:

-  - You group as many operations together as possible.
+  - Group as many operations together as possible.
 The average runtime for bulk operations is better than the average runtime for single-record operations.
 The smaller the number of OperationSets that you use, the faster the average execution time will be.
-  - You set only the minimum attributes that are required to accomplish your scenario.
+  - Set only the minimum attributes that are required to accomplish your scenario.
 Be selective about the types of non-required fields that you include in an OperationSet request.
 Fields that contain foreign keys or rollup fields will negatively affect performance.